amazing14/ami-backup-buddy/README.md

 - `--lambda` will zip and deploy the python code unto lambda.
 - `--schedule` will update the `cron`-like scheduled runs for triggering the lambda functions.

+Don't forget to update the `tag key` + `tag value` used [here](https://github.com/ifarfan/ami-backup-buddy/blob/master/ami_shared.py#L23-L24) to match your own.
+These are used by the lambda functions to query which servers will be the ones snapshotted.

+Last, how long to keep AMIs for and how often they are taken are set [here](https://github.com/ifarfan/ami-backup-buddy/blob/master/ami_shared.py#L26-L29).
+Again, update to your own values.

 ## Notifications
 Set to notify via Slack / Email (via SNS) on success and failure.